THE DEFINITIVE

 7. Repeat with a new variable.

-How long to run an A/B test?
+How to perform an A/B test with Leadpages

 We recommend running a single test for at least two weeks, to make sure you have sufficient data to draw a conclusion.
 However, this will depend on your typical incoming traffic and the length of time you have to work with.